Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Gregory K. Peters - Co-CEO, President & Director

 • Yes, I think that's exactly right.
-And just the foundation of our attractiveness to advertisers is ultimately our reach, this high-level engagement and amazing titles, TV shows and films like Ted mentioned in the top 10 that they want to have their brands next to them.
+And just the foundation of our attractiveness to advertisers is ultimately our reach, this high-level engagement and amazing titles, TV shows and films like Ted mentioned in the top 10 that they want to have their brands next to.

 • Jessica Jean Reif Ehrlich Cohen - MD in Equity Research